dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 The `URL endpoint` that we copied from the previous section is on `line 7`.

-The screenshot below illustrates the Flutter app sending a sample image to the Hugging Face inference server and getting a response on the number of detected microalgae cells and the image with all the bounding boxes.
+The screen recording below illustrates the Flutter app sending a sample image to the Hugging Face inference server and getting a response on the number of detected microalgae cells and the image with all the bounding boxes.

 <!-- {{< figure src="microsense.gif" width=500 >}}
 {{< youtube DLmyG-K8lAw >}} -->

-{{< video src="algae1.webm" width="600px" >}}
+{{< video src="algae1.webm" width="600px" loop="true" autoplay="true" >}}

 I published the app on Google Playstore.